What is Canada’s Consumer Privacy Protection Act (CPPA)?

 Penalties for non-compliance with the CPPA could cause fines of up to 5% of a company’s total global revenue for the prior year, or CA $25 million.

 Therefore, if you have a Canadian company or company that does business with Canadian clients and customers online, make sure you comply with Canada’s new data protection law.
-Actonic’s apps, Data Protection and Security Toolkit for Jira and Data Protection and Security Toolkit for Confluence make complying with the CPPA significantly easier.
+Actonic’s apps, Data Protection Toolkit for Jira and Data Protection Toolkit for Confluence make complying with the CPPA significantly easier.
 If you want to see how Jira and Confluence apps can help you with CPPA-compliance while saving you time and money, book a demo now.